Tariffs on Software Products: How They Affect the Global Tech Industry

 Even for software sold entirely online, tariffs in one country can make pricing inconsistent across markets.
 Some companies are trying to solve that by switching to usage-based pricing or moving licensing models to the cloud.
 But those fixes often raise new legal or technical questions.

 That’s why many global suppliers are taking a closer look at how they classify and declare software.
-Tools like Gaia's Tariffs Engine helps automate this process by simulating how software might be taxed under different tariff schedules.
+Tools like Gaia's Tariffs Software Engine helps automate this process by simulating how software might be taxed under different tariff schedules.
 With a clear picture upfront, companies can avoid disputes later and make sure their license agreements actually match their real-world risk.

 Effects on Cloud Services and SaaS Providers